DecisionsDev/odm-docker-kubernetes/azure/README.md

   You can then open a browser on https://xx.xx.xxx.xxx:9443 to access Decision Server console, Decision Server Runtime, and Decision Runner and on https://xx.xx.xxx.xxx:9453 to access Decision Center.

-## Access the ODM services via ingress
+## Access the ODM services via Ingress

-This section explains how to expose the ODM services to Internet connectivity with Ingress (reference Microsoft Azure documentation https://docs.microsoft.com/fr-fr/azure/aks/ingress-own-tls).
+This section explains how to expose the ODM services to Internet connectivity with Ingress.
+For reference, see the Microsoft Azure documentation https://docs.microsoft.com/fr-fr/azure/aks/ingress-own-tls.

 ### Create an ingress controller
-#### Create a namespace for your ingress resources
+#### Create a namespace for your Ingress resources
 ```console
 kubectl create namespace ingress-basic
 ```